 FAQ

-Some render engines take advantage of direct integration with Rhino Nature allowing their users to get the most out of both worlds, allowing seamless workflow without any additional manual operations, saving huge amounts of RAM and disk space making your work better and quicker.
+Some take advantage of direct with Rhino Nature allowing their users to get the most out of both worlds, allowing seamless workflow without any additional manual operations, saving huge amounts of RAM and disk space making your work better and quicker.

 Whenever you add an entity Rhino Nature is checking the type of picked geometry.
 In case when regular geometry is provided (extrusion, polysurface, mesh, etc.) it will encapsulate picked geometry into a block behind the scenes.
 In case when a block is provided it will reuse this block.
 To change entity geometry or its properties you have to edit the corresponding block.
 In some circumstances, it may be not present in your scene and you will need first run _Insert